UDISE Plus vs DISE – Key Differences & What Changed in 2026-27

 UDISE Plus 2026-27 is far more advanced than the old DISE system in every way

-Why the Old DISE System was Replaced
+Why the Government Replaced the Old DISE System

 DISE had several major problems that made it unreliable:

-• Aggregate only: Only total counts were collected - no way to verify if individual students actually existed
+• Aggregate only: The system only collected total counts β€” operators had no way to verify if individual students actually existed

 • Ghost students possible: Schools could inflate enrollment numbers to get more mid-day meal funding

-• Limited reporting: Fixed annual reports only - no custom or on-demand reports
+• Limited reporting: The old system generated fixed annual reports only β€” not custom or on-demand reports

 What UDISE Plus Added That DISE Did Not Have